Architlall/TDOC-Esolang/README.md

     - v.size();

 ```

-For more details check out this link : https://www.cplusplus.com/reference/vector/vector/
+For more details check out this link: https://www.cplusplus.com/reference/vector/vector/

-2. Unordered-Maps : unordered_map is an associated container that stores elements formed by the combination of key-value and a mapped value.
+2. Unordered-Maps: unordered_map is an associated container that stores elements formed by the combination of key-value and a mapped value.
 The key value is used to uniquely identify the element and the mapped value is the content associated with the key.
 Both key and value can be of any type predefined or user-defined.

 ```cpp